CatX711/Pain_With_JavaScript/JS_Websites/jsNotes.md

 ```

 The reason this happens is: When Javascript was created, an object had the value of 0.
 No biggie.
-However, when Null was introduced, as it is literally nothing, it is automatically assigned a value of 0.
+However, when Null was introduced, as it is literally nothing, it was and still is automatically assigned a value of 0.

 <br />
 <br />